Non-symmetrizable quantum groups: defining ideals and specialization: Recollections on Nichols algebras

 \begin{definition}[\cite{KRT94}] Let $A$ and $B$ be two Hopf algebras with invertible antipodes.
 A generalized Hopf pairing between $A$ and $B$ is a bilinear form $\vp:A\times B\ra \mc$ such that: \begin{enumerate} \item For any $a\in A$, $b,b'\in B$, $\vp(a,bb')=\sum\vp(a_{(1)},b)\vp(a_{(2)},b')$; \item For any $a,a'\in A$, $b\in B$, $\vp(aa',b)=\sum\vp(a,b_{(2)})\vp(a',b_{(1)})$; \item For any $a\in A$, $b\in B$, $\vp(a,1)=\ve(a),\ \ \vp(1,b)=\ve(b)$. \end{enumerate} \end{definition}

-Let $\vp$ be a generalized Hopf pairing on $T(V)$ such that $\vp(v_i,v_j)=\delta_{ij}$ (Kronecker delta notation).
-This pairing is in general not non-degenerate and its radical is the defining ideal $\mathfrak{I}(V)$, therefore it may pass the quotient to give a non-degenerate generalized Hopf pairing on $\mathfrak{N}(V)$ (see, for example, Section 3.2 in \cite{AG99} for details).
+Let $\vp$ be a generalized Hopf pairing on $T(V)$ and itself such that $\vp(v_i,v_j)=\delta_{ij}$ (Kronecker delta notation).
+This pairing is not necessarily non-degenerate, whose radical is the defining ideal $\mathfrak{I}(V)$; it may pass to the quotient to give a non-degenerate generalized Hopf pairing on $\mathfrak{B}(V)$ (see, for example, Section 3.2 in \cite{AG99} for details).